auros-one/tauri-sveltekit/README.md

 ## Manually creating a desktop application with Tauri and SvelteKit

+> [!NOTE]
+> Clone this repository to get the final result of the tutorial.

 The [TUTORIAL.md](/TUTORIAL.md) file contains a step-by-step guide on how to manually create a desktop application with Tauri and SvelteKit.
 It can be a good resource for learning how to Tauri and SvelteKit work together.

 ## Extra